Hyperpfaffian Correlations for Beta-Ensembles: Beta an Even Square Integer: -Ensembles

 Let $1 \leq m \leq M$.
 The function $R_m : W^m \rightarrow [0, \infty)$ is called the $m$th correlation function of the ensemble if, given any pairwise disjoint sets $B_1, \ldots, B_m \in \mathcal B$,

 The correlation functions, if they exist, characterize the point process.
-In a sense this observation is trivial, because $R_M = f$, but the utility of correlation functions is that, if our interest is the occupation numbers of $m$ disjoint sets, then we need only do $m$ integrations (as opposed to $M$ integrations if we appeal directly to the joint density).
+In a sense this observation is trivial, because $R_M \propto f$, but the utility of correlation functions is that, if our interest is the occupation numbers of $m$ disjoint sets, then we need only do $m$ integrations (as opposed to $M$ integrations if we appeal directly to the joint density).
 It is not difficult to verify from definition that

-That is, up to a combinatorial constant, the $m$th correlation function is the $m$th marginal density (and because $X_1, \ldots, X_N$ are exchangable it doesn't matter which $m$ random variables we look at the marginal density for).
+That is, up to a combinatorial constant, the $m$th correlation function is the $m$th marginal density (and because $X_1, \ldots, X_M$ are exchangeable, it does not matter which $m$ random variables we look at the marginal density for).